Vehicle Transmission Stuck in Gear Limp Mode

 - Transmission Control Unit fault codes can be read and cleared with a multi-system OBD-II scanner.
 Generic scanners and code readers can only read ECU codes, not transmission ones.

-An option that won’t cost you money is to stop at auto parts stores (Autozone, Advance Auto Parts, PepBoys) and have them read the codes free of charge.
+An affordable option is to stop at auto parts stores (Autozone, Advance Auto Parts, PepBoys) and have them read the codes free of charge.

 How to get a car out of limp mode?